mariuz/blocklysql/README.md

 | ![Value inputs]() | `Value inputs` |
 | ![Aggregate functions]() | `Aggregate functions` |

-## Example projects
+## Demo & Example projects

+A demo of our editor can be found here:
-So far our editor has been included in the project "dbup2date" (https://dbup2date.uni-bayreuth.de/blocklysql/index.html) by the University of Bayreuth, Germany.
+So far this editor has been included in the project "dbup2date" (https://dbup2date.uni-bayreuth.de/blocklysql/index.html) by the University of Bayreuth, Germany.
 This project provides daily updated databases (football, weather) to use in CS classrooms.
-Go and check it out!

 ## Installing

 You are welcome to use our editor.
-You can either integrate it into your online project or use it and your local machine using the software suite XAMPP (https://www.apachefriends.org/de/index.html).
+You can either integrate it into your online project or run it on your local machine using the software suite XAMPP (https://www.apachefriends.org/de/index.html).

 ## Contributing

-In case you want to extend or adapt our editor go ahead and fork this repo.
-We are interested in your ideas so please let us know about your them and show us what you have done.
+In case you want to extend or adapt our editor go ahead and fork this repository.

 ### Adding new blocks